Use Source Control with Projects

 Select the Files > Modified view to check changes.

 This table shows how to revert changes in project files.
-For more information about reverting changes, see Revert Changes in Source Control.
+For more information about reverting changes, see Revert Changes in SVN Source Control and Use Git in MATLAB.

 |Revert local changes.|